 As you can see, the yield curve is still sending a medium-long term bullish sign for the stock market.
 It says that:

-- The stock market will probably trend higher for another year or two, after which…
+- The stock market will probably trend higher for another year or so, after which…

-- The yield curve will invert and an equities bear market will start.
+- The yield curve will invert and an equities bear market will start (probably in 2019).

 All the other cases are bullish.